-The inspector will give feedback to the registered provider/person in charge or their delegate on the preliminary findings from the inspection.
+The inspector will give feedback to the provider and or the person in charge or their delegate on findings of immediate risk from the inspection.
 The inspector then writes an inspection report to summarise the findings.
+This report which is accompanied by a compliance plan for completion by the provider.

-In order to summarise the inspection findings, the regulations are grouped under two dimensions which are aligned with the standards:
+In order to summarise the inspection findings, the standards and regulations are grouped under two dimensions which are aligned with the standards:

 - Capacity and capability of the registered provider to deliver a safe quality service: This section describes the governance, leadership and management arrangements in the centre and how effective they are in ensuring that a good quality and safe service is being provided.
-It outlines how people who work in the centre are recruited and supported through education and training, and whether there are appropriate systems and processes in place to underpin the safe delivery and oversight of the service. - Quality and safety of the service: This section describes the care and support children receive and whether it was of a good quality and ensured childrenle were safe.
+It outlines how people who work in the centre are recruited and supported through education and training, and whether there are appropriate systems and processes in place to underpin the safe delivery and oversight of the service. - Quality and safety of the service: This section describes the care and support children receive and whether it was of a good quality and ensured children were safe.
 It includes information about the care and supports available for children and the environment in which they live.